Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

 This notion is used in previous Interaction Graphs (\IG) models to define a \emph{measurement} which in turn defines the orthogonality relation.
-The orthogonality, in turn, is used to define types in a way reminiscent of classical realisability \cite{krivine}, and related to Hyland and Schalk's double glueing construction \cite{doubleglueing}.
+The orthogonality is the essential ingredient to define types using realisability techniques.
 We only recall the measurement here and refer to the first \IG paper for more details \cite{seiller-goim}.
-The notion of measurement depends on a map that is used to associate to each cycle a positive real number depending on its weight.
+The notion of measurement depends on a map that is used to associate each cycle with a positive real number depending on its weight.
+We will write $\realposN$ the set of non-negative real numbers in the following.